code-distortion/adapt/README.md

 <details><summary>(Click here for Laravel <= 5.4)</summary>
 <p>

-If you're using an old version of Laravel, you'll need to register the service provider yourself.
+If you're using an old version of Laravel, you'll need to register the AdaptLaravelServiceProvider yourself.

+Don't add it to your `config/app.php` file.
+Adapt should only be registered in `local` and `testing` environments.

-Add the following to `app/Providers/AppServiceProvider.php` to enable it:
+Add the following to `app/Providers/AppServiceProvider.php` instead to enable it:

 ``` php
 <?php